Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ### Data source (optional)

-Wraps an IO operation (e.g. a Ktor http call) and ensures that it won't throw exceptions by making it a total function (i.e. wraps with `try-catch` and returns `Either<ErrorDto, DataDto>` of some raw data model).
+Wraps an IO operation (e.g., a Ktor http call) and ensures that it won't throw exceptions by making it a total function (i.e. wraps with `try-catch` and returns `Either<ErrorDto, DataDto>` of some raw data model).

 > A data source isn't always needed if it'll do nothing useful.
 For example, there's no point wrapping Room DB DAOs.

 ### Domain Mapper classes (optional)

-A class responsible for transforming and validating raw models (e.g. DTOs, entities) to domain ones.
-These validations can fail so mappers usually return `Either<Error, DomainModel>`.
+A class responsible for transforming and validating raw models (e.g., DTOs, entities) to domain ones.
+These validations can fail, so mappers usually return `Either<Error, DomainModel>`.

 ### Repository

 Combines one or many data sources to implement [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and provide validated domain data.
-Repository functions must be **main-safe** (not blocking the main UI thread) or simply said they must move work on a background thread (e.g. `withContext(Disparchers.IO)`)
+Repository functions must be **main-safe** (not blocking the main UI thread), or simply said, they must move work on a background thread (e.g., `withContext(Disparchers.IO)`)

 ## Domain Layer (optional)

-Optional architecture layer for more complex domain logic that combines one or many repositories with business logic and rules (e.g. calculating the balance in Ivy Wallet).
+Optional architecture layer for more complex domain logic that combines one or many repositories with business logic and rules (e.g., calculating the balance in Ivy Wallet).

 ### UseCases